UMaine Extension offers fermentation workshop Oct. 12 - NewsBreak

 UMaine Extension offers fermentation workshop Oct.
 12

 ORONO — University of Maine Cooperative Extension will offer a webinar about preserving foods using fermentation from 12 to 12:45 p.m. on Tuesday, Oct.
 12. “Preserving the Maine Harvest: Fermenting Vegetables” will feature an exploration of the science of fermentation, a discussion and demonstration of the basic steps of making sauerkraut and tips for success in an interactive format.
-UMaine Extension food preservation staff will lead the workshop.Registration is required; a $5 donation is optional.bangordailynews.com
+UMaine Extension food preservation staff will lead the workshop.observer-me.com

 Comments / 0